canjs/canjs/docs/can-guides/introduction/technical.md

 It’s similar to the difference between making plans with your best friend vs 10 of your friends.
 The larger group is going to move much more slowly because there are many more pieces to coordinate.

-### Adopt new framework features without any upgrade effort or library bloat

-For users that have an existing application, this modularity means they can leave their application and all it’s dependencies alone, forever, while using new features and parts of the library in other areas of the application.

-For example, say an entire application is built with CanJS 3.0.
-The following year, the developer is tasked with adding a new feature.
-At that point, can-component 4.0 is out with a new set of features.
-The developer can simply leave the remainder of the application using CanJS 3.0 (including can-component 3.0), and import can-component 4.0 in the new area of the application.
-It will likely still share the same lower level dependencies, since those are less likely to change very often, so this adds an insignificant amount of code weight.

-IMAGE: show application component blocks using 3.0, with new area using can-component 4.0, but sharing same low level dependencies

-Angular 1.x to 2.0 is a good counterexample to this approach.
-The recommended upgrade strategy was to either rewrite your application with 2.0 (a lot of extra work) or load your page with 1.X and 2.0, two full versions of the framework (a lot of code weight).
-Neither is preferable.

-With the modularity described in CanJS, applications can import multiple versions of the high level APIs while avoiding the work of rewriting with future syntaxes and the extra code weight of importing two full frameworks.

 ## Observables
-* We have super sweet observable stuff … can-compute, and map and list

-    * One for deriving data … kinda like an event stream .. but far easier in most cases

-    * The other for make OOP great again.
-DECLARATIVE but makes nice APIs

 ### What are they